 All residential and business alarms users within the City of Windsor must register their systems with the Windsor Police Service both monitored and non-monitored.
 The registration fee is $24.00 annually.

-Click to view Alarm Registration Form
+Click to view the Alarm Registration Application form

 Before notifying the Windsor Police Service of an alarm incident, the alarm monitoring company will verify with the alarm user, by phone to establish if the incident is a false alarm.